MesecevaKci/deepRL_collaboration_and_competititon/Report.md

+# Project Collaboration and Competition: Report

+## Goal

 In this report I discuss the solution to the third project "Collaboration and Competion" of the Udacity Deep Reinforcement Learning Nanodegree Program (DRLNP).
 The goal of the project is to train two agents to play tennis.

-Environment

-The environmnent for this project Tennis is given by the Udacity team and it is similar to, but not identical to the Tennis environment on the Unity ML-Agents GitHub page (LINK).
+The environmnent for this project Tennis is given by the Udacity team and it is similar to, but not identical to the Tennis environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md).

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.